How to Configure and Connect Django with MySQL Step by Step

-With all the layers that our framework has, one of the main ones is that of data management, in other words it is part of our database, which can be of various types such as MySQL, MariaDB, PostgreSQL among others.
+With all the layers that our framework has, one of the main ones is the data management layer, in other words, it is part of our database, which can be of various types such as MySQL, MariaDB, PostgreSQL, among others.

 Connectors for each database engine

-The main thing that you have to take into account when you want to connect to a database engine is that the connector simply varies, that is, depending on the database server you want to connect to, you simply have to vary the connector. and in the official documentation that I leave a little below you will be able to see the different types of connectors that you can use and with this the different clients.
+The main thing you have to consider when you want to connect to a database engine is that the connector simply varies, that is, depending on the database server you want to connect to, you simply have to change the connector, and in the official documentation that I leave you a little further down, you can see the different types of connectors you can use and with that, the different clients.

-In this entry we are going to see how we can create a connection with MySQL in Django; for that we have a couple of ways, the official or the unofficial; if we review the official documentation.
+In this post, we will see how we can create a connection with MySQL in Django; for that we have a couple of ways, the official or the unofficial one; if we review the official documentation.

-We will see that they tell us that from version 3 of Django we can use a native Driver for MySQL and MariaDB that you are free to try the official solution, but in case you get an error like the following:
+We will see that they indicate that starting from Django version 3 we can use a native Driver for MySQL and for MariaDB, you are free to try the official solution, but in case it gives you an error like the following:

-We can try another solution that would be to install a package that will serve as a driver or connector to our MySQL, which is the following:
+We can try another solution which would be to install a package that will serve as a driver or connector to our MySQL, which is the following:

 pip install PyMySQL

-So we installed it and now we have to tell our Django project to use this driver; for that:
+So we install it and now we have to tell our Django project to use this driver; for that:

 firstProject\firstProject\__init__py